 Santa Ana Burn Injury Attorney

 Serious burn injuries are a traumatic experience that requires help from many different professionals.
 At Aitken * Aitken * Cohn, we have extensive experience in a wide range of personal injury cases—and we will bring that experience to the table when helping you deal with your accident and the resulting legal struggle.
-While our past results cannot guarantee specific results in your case, many of our clients find reassurance in the compensation past clients have received, as well as our Santa Ana burn injury lawyers extensive collection of honors and recognition from the local community.
+While our past results cannot guarantee specific results in your case, many of our clients find reassurance in the compensation past clients have received.
+Our Santa Ana burn injury attorney has an extensive collection of honors and recognition from the local community.

 - After a serious rear-end collision, our clients were awarded a total of more than $1,500,000 for their injuries.
 We obtained the maximum settlement amount of the insurance policy for more than one victim of the accident.